Jankoekenpan/memory-monitoring/README.md

 - Proper support for fields of type `long` and `double`.
 - Support for monitoring reads and writes to arrays.
 - For class initialisers: always assume write permissions to static fields in the declaring class.
-- For constructors: always assume write access to instance fields in the declaring class.
+- For constructors: always assume write permission to instance fields in the declaring class.
 - Un-hardcode classes to be instrumented.